NotCoffee418/TrinityCreator/README.md

 * Start creating!
 NOTE: You need to reload tables or restart your server before you can see your new creation.

-### Officially supported emulators ###
+### Currently supported emulators ###
 * TrinityCore WotLK 3.3.5a (2020-01 database)

-You can create a profile to make Trinity Creator export to almost any emulator.
+* TrinityCore WotLK 3.3.5a (2016-06 database)
+* Light's Hope Emulator 1.12.2 (Brotalnia repack v16)
+* VMaNGOS 1.12.2 (Brotalnia Repack v17)

+***V1.1 Update:*** You can add support for any emulator as long as it's WotLK or lower, by using the Profile Creator tool.
+Making edits to existing profiles for slightly newer or older versions of a specific emulator has also been made easy.

-There are specific fields set up for 1.12 emulators as well.
+Known issues: There are specific fields set up for 1.12 emulators as well.
 But you may have issues with Cataclysm and newer versions of WoW.

 You can contribute any profiles you create at [NotCoffe418/TrinityCreatorProfiles](https://github.com/NotCoffee418/TrinityCreatorProfiles).